 And Ray Charles was shot down

 But he got up and did his very best

 And to the question he answered “yes”

 These are typically enigmatic Van Morrison lyrics, the kind Ray Charles never wrote and hardly ever sang.
-Van’s lyrics almost seem to make sense, but their mystery invite you to come up with your own answers and make your own sense.
+Van’s lyrics almost seem to make sense, but their mystery invite you to make your own sense.
 Why was Ray Charles shot down?
 And what question did he answer Yes to?
-To me, at least for this moment, Ray Charles was shot down because his music seems the most old fashioned of all the music played on the Pandora station Ray Charles Radio.
+To me, Ray Charles was shot down because his music seems the most old-fashioned of all the music played on this Pandora station.
 The question was, You belong somewhere else, don’t you?
 Paradoxically, Ray Charles is the most out of place musician on Ray Charles Radio, even more out of place than Hawaii’s Israel Kamakawiwo’ole.

-You know you could have been a cool crook
+You know you could have been a flower.

-You know you could have been a school book.
+You know you would have been an hour.

 My mother told me, before she passed away

 Son, when I’m gone, don’t forget to pray